 Grade Appeal Policy

-If a student thinks an instructor has graded him or her in a way that is inconsistent with the grading method outlined in the course syllabus and in other written course policies, the student may initiate the grade appeal process below.
-This process cannot be employed to appeal based on the instructor's personal judgement of the quality of the student's work.
-Students who believe that their grade was miscalculated due to a mathematical error should consult the Grade Change Policy instead.
+If a student thinks an instructor has graded him or her in a way that is inconsistent with the grading policy outlined in the course syllabus, the student may initiate the grade appeal process below.
+(Students who think their grade was calculated in error should consult the Grade Change Policy.)
 If at any stage of the process the appeal is withdrawn or resolved, the process stops.
-The Grade Appeal Request form and a written statement of the resolution will be kept in the student's academic file in the Registrar's Office.
+The Grade Appeal Request form and a written statement of the resolution will be kept in the student's record.

 After the final grade reports are released at the end of a term, the student has up to 10 days to report an error or omission.
 After 10 days have elapsed, the grade report will be considered correct and complete.

-A student wishing to attend classes regularly without the responsibility of completing assignments and without receiving credit may do so with the approval of the College of Professional Studies Dean and the instructor.
+A student wishing to attend classes regularly without the responsibility of completing assignments and without receiving credit may do so with the approval of the Dean of Undergraduate Studies and the instructor.
 One half the regular tuition rate is charged for an audited course.
-This needs to be indicated at registration.
+This needs to be indicated at pre-registration.
 A grade of AU will appear on the transcript.

 Final grades for seniors who are completing graduation requirements in December or May are processed before Commencement.
 Once processed, these grades are considered correct and complete.

-The Academic Forgiveness Policy is designed for the student who experienced poor, often disastrous, academic results while previously attending Doane University and who can now demonstrate they are prepared to be academically successful in their college experience.
-A person is eligible to apply for academic forgiveness when at least five (5) years have elapsed since the concluding date of the candidate's last term of enrollment at Doane University and the start date in the College of Professional Studies.
+The Academic Forgiveness Policy is designed for the student who experienced poor, often disastrous, academic results while previously attending Doane College and who can now demonstrate they are prepared to be academically successful in their college experience.
+A person is eligible to apply for academic forgiveness when at least five (5) years have elapsed since the concluding date of the candidate's last term of enrollment at Doane College and the start date in the School of Graduate and Professional Studies

-- Re-enter Doane University and successfully complete 12 credits with a minimum cumulative GPA of 2.5.
+- Re-enter Doane College and successfully complete 12 credits with a minimum cumulative GPA of 2.5.